jwats164/Team3Project/Technical Design/DataStoragePlan-ImplementationLanguage-Framework.md

 - **Object Oriented:** Java is an exceptional programming language for object-oriented programming and incorporating functions since many of the embedded classes and objects within our Java IDEs are made to support this.

 - **Platform Independence:** Another advantage of Java is its platform independence.
-Java programs can run on any device that has a Java Virtual Machine allowing developers to write code once and run it on different platforms without modification.
+Java programs can run on any device that has a Java Virtual Machine, allowing developers to write code once and run it on different platforms without modification.
 This will be a necessity so that our developers can collaborate without having to work on the same device.

 These characteristics make Java a suitable choice for our most efficient desktop application while providing our customers with the least complex and appealing model.